limcaroline/layn-letters/README.md

 ### Structure and Layout
 - Global navigation bar with links to Home, Stories, Itineraries, Reviews, Budgets.
-- Consistent header, content area, and footer using Django template inheritance.
+- Consistent header, content area, and footer using Django.
-- Grid layout for lists; simple typographic hierarchy for readability.
+- Grid layout for lists

 ### Typography
 - Google Fonts